HomeItinerariesPackagesToursBlogLocations

 It's a calm, small port.
 It's quite moving to think that the Black Ships came here.
 It's just over a five-minute taxi ride from the station.
 There is a bus, but we took a shortcut since we had time to tour Shimoda Port.
 The Black Ship tour around Shimoda Port was also great.
 The locals were also incredibly kind.
 And my personal surprise was seeing a Japan Coast Guard ship up close.
 You can see JMSDF ships in Yokosuka, but this was my first time seeing a Japan Coast Guard ship.
 And it was in the middle of being cleaned.
 It may not be unusual for the locals, but it was a surprise for me personally.

-There is also a chance to see the Black Ships, and there is a high chance to see the Japan Coast Guard patrol boats.
+There are also tours of the Black Ships.
+Furthermore, there's a high probability of seeing Japan Coast Guard patrol boats.

 August 2, 2023, early morning Black Ship Cruise Boat ✨🌊⛵ The ocean and Black Ship Cruise Boat after the heavy rain are beautiful ✨❤️⤴️